-&lt;sup>63The quantitative limits in this rule are derived from the EU Commission Delegated Regulation 2023/1184 on rules for the production of renewable liquid and gaseous transport fuels of non-biological origin.
+64The quantitative limits in this rule are derived from the EU Commission Delegated Regulation 2023/1184 on rules for the production of renewable liquid and gaseous transport fuels of non-biological origin.
 The limits set here are indicative of an electricity grid largely dominated by renewable or low-carbon electricity.

-- The procurement is executed via long-term (i.e. at least 5 years) supply agreements or other similar instruments, from one or several electricity suppliers. - The procured electricity must also follow the requirements specified in rule 5.2.19, in terms of spatial and temporal matching and information disclosure.
+- The procured electricity must be the result of new generation capacity and the installation generating renewable electricity must not have been in operation for more than 36 months before the carbon capture equipment is capturing carbon dioxide. - The procurement is executed via long-term (i.e. at least 5 years) supply agreements or other similar instruments, from one or several electricity suppliers. - The procured electricity must also follow the requirements specified in rule 5.2.19, in terms of spatial and temporal matching and information disclosure.